 It doesn’t matter how busy your business is if customers are not paying for goods and services supplied in accordance with the agreed terms.
-After all, we all know that when it comes to business cash is king.
-How can you take steps to minimise the risk of your business’ growth and profitability being damaged by the inability or unwillingness of customers to pay.
-In this blog, we set out our top tips and thoughts on how to prevent disputes over payments from arising and how to deal with them if they do.
+After all, we all know that when it comes to business – cash is king.
+How can you take steps to minimise the risk of your business’ growth and profitability being damaged by the inability or unwillingness of customers to pay?
+We set out our top tips and thoughts on how to prevent disputes over payments from arising and how to deal with them if they do.

 How Can You Prevent Disputes over Payments?